What Preparation Do You Need Before You Start CELTA?

-The CELTA course is a particularly intense four-week period in which you practically work non-stop, sleep very little, and do scarcely anything other than eat, breathe and (when you do) sleep CELTA.
+The CELTA course is a particularly intense four-week period in which you practically work non-stop and hardly do anything else than eat, breathe and sleep CELTA.
 Thus, it is important to relax as much as possible and find some measure of inner peace before you start your CELTA course.
 Furthermore, you also want to be as healthy as you can be – I can’t imagine doing the CELTA being or feeling sick.

 Pause Your Social Life

 The CELTA course is quite hectic, and thus, it would be a good idea to let people know that you are not available during your CELTA course.
 Do what you need to do to only be able to focus on CELTA during those four weeks – you will be thankful for not having (too many) other commitments in between the input sessions, lesson planning, and working on your other tasks.

 Enter the course fully focused and with your other responsibilities sorted out.

 During the course itself, it’s also essential that you stay on top of due dates and keeping handouts, notes, and whatever else organised so you can find them easily.
 Buy yourself a good notebook!